Overview of Virginia Taxes

 How You Can Affect Your Virginia Paycheck

-There are certain ways in which you can impact your Virginia paycheck.
-To begin with, you can control a few variables through the allowances claimed and information recorded on your W-4 form.
-Your allowances partially determine how much is withheld from each of your paychecks for taxes.
+There are a few ways that you can impact your Virginia paycheck.
+To begin with, you have control over how many allowances you claim.
 Claiming more allowances means less is withheld in tax per paycheck and more of your income is available to you during the year.
 Claiming fewer allowances means more is withheld for taxes and your paychecks are smaller.

-You can also elect to have an additional dollar withholding from each of your paychecks to go toward taxes.
-Yes, your paychecks will be smaller but this increases your chances of getting a tax refund in April if that’s something that is important to you.
+You can also elect to set up an additional dollar withholding from each of your paychecks to go toward taxes.
+Yes, your paychecks will be smaller, but it’s easier to avoid underpaying and it may increase your chances of getting a tax refund in April – or at least, make it less likely that you’ll face a big bill.

 Do you have health and life insurance for you and your family through an employer-sponsored plan?
-Any premiums you pay for those will be deducted from your paycheck.
-The same goes for if you contribute to a retirement plan like a 401(k) or 403(b) via your company.
-The money you put toward a 401(k) will be subtracted from your wages before taxes are applied however, so by increasing your contribution you can lower your taxable income and you may owe less in taxes as a result.
+Any premiums you pay for those are deducted from your paycheck.
+The same goes for your contributions to a retirement plan like a 401(k) or 403(b) via your company.
+Additionally, the money you put toward these retirement plans is subtracted from your wages before taxes are applied.
+This lowers your taxable income and you may owe less in taxes as a result.

 Virginia Top Income Tax Rate